bradenaw/juniper/docs/container/tree.md

 Prev moves the cursor to the previous element in the map.

-Prev is amoritized O(1) unless the map has been modified since the last cursor move, in which case it's O(log(n)).
+Prev is amortized O(1) unless the map has been modified since the last cursor move, in which case it's O(log(n)).